-The Config log displays a summary of the unit configuration, to verify that there are no inconsistencies in the configuration.
+The Config log displays a summary of the unit configuration

 The kernel log displays log messages from the Linux kernel only.
 It is not filtered, i.e. it includes all recent messages sent by the kernel.

 The system log displays log messages from both the kernel log and from the running services.
 The messages in this log are limited to the importance levels configured in the Setup/Tools/Log setting page.